schroscatt/Advanced-Encryption-Standard-Implementation/README.md

-Advanced Encryption Standart is implemented as a group project of the Information Security course.
+Advanced Encryption Standard is implemented as a group project of the Information Security course.

 Contributors: Gozde Unver, Sevde Sarıkaya, Ahmet Necip Gorgulu